 Public comments raised a concern that the placement of the facility above the powerlines will add stress and strain to the existing utility pole and pose a safety risk for residents and those who utilize the roadway below.
 In response to these concerns, the applicant has stated that this bracket and antenna configuration is a standard design for the Bay Area.
 Prior to its implementation, this design was reviewed by Verizon Wireless' RF and structural engineers to ensure its structural integrity.
-In addition, these applications were also reviewed by PG&E prior to submittal for local permits.
+Per GO95, the applicant has also performed structural calculations to ensure that the proposed pole can support the equipment and that the equipment itself would be structurally sound.
+These applications were also reviewed by PG&E prior to submittal for local permits.
 PG&E's review process consists of: (1) pre-site walk to inspect the condition of the pole and its existing equipment, (2) preforming structural calculations on the existing pole to determine if the pole is structurally sound and if it can support the new proposed equipment, and (3) a post installation site inspection to ensure that the equipment was installed and attached per the plans and PG&E standards.
 PG&E has reviewed the project utility pole and has determined that the existing pole can safely support the proposed wireless facility.